Hrztrm/OP_Arknight/README.md

-# OP_Arknight
+# OP Arknight Discord Bot
-Checks for upcoming **EVENTS** from CN and calculates the OP that can be gained from each event
+Checks for upcoming **EVENTS** (no episode) from CN and calculates the OP that can be gained from each event